 I know it’s not easy being different, but with the right support it does get a little easier.

+Most recently, I completed a Master’s Degree in Women, Gender and Society, at the UCD School for Social Policy, Social Work and Social Justice.
+This really gave me a deep insight into systemic inequality and the central role of gender in our lives and societies.
 In 2015 I was awarded an Elevator Award from Social Entrepreneurs Ireland, so that I could further develop Express YOUR Gender and expand my reach.
 You can see my acceptance speech here!
 It’s a bit embarrassing but it was a very proud occasion for me and very validating of the work I had done to date.
 You need that sometimes 🙂 In 2014 I completed the Incubator Programme at the School for Social Entrepreneurs Ireland.
 This course was pivotal in helping me make sense of the big vision I had and in gaining a sense of self-belief as a social entrepreneur.

 In 2007 I graduated with a B.A. in Linguistics, Geography & Sociology from University College Dublin.
 My humanities background has given me an insight into the power of language as a tool for expression as well as oppression, and into the nature of power and how unequally it is distributed within and across societal institutions, particularly legal, educational and healthcare.